HTML Tags

 Brief Overview of HTML Tags

-HTML tags have specific functions that determine how the content within them is displayed.
-For instance, the <h1> tag defines a heading, while the <b> tag is used to make text bold.
-There are tags for creating links (<a>), images (<img>), lists (<ul> or <ol>), and many more.
+Each HTML tag has a specific function.
+For instance, the <h1> tag defines a heading, while the <b> tag makes text bold.
+There are tags for creating links (<a>), images (<img>), lists (<ul> or <ol>), and more.

 Basic Structure of an HTML Document

-The basic structure of an HTML document is fundamental to understand when developing web pages.
-This structure consists of several essential elements that organize and define the content of a webpage.
-These elements include the DOCTYPE declaration, <html> tags, <head> tags, and <body> tags.
+Understanding the basic structure of an HTML document is fundamental to web development.
+This structure includes several essential elements: the DOCTYPE declaration, <html> tags, <head> tags, and <body> tags.

-• The DOCTYPE declaration is the first line of an HTML document and specifies the version of HTML being used.
+• DOCTYPE Declaration: The first line, which specifies the version of HTML used.

-• The <html> tags enclose the entire document and serve as a container for all other elements.
+• <html> Tags: These tags enclose the entire document, serving as a container for all other elements.

-• Within the <html> tags, the <head> tags contain metadata about the document, such as the title and character set.
+• <head> Tags: Contain metadata about the document, such as the title and character set.

-• The <body> tags enclose the visible content of the webpage.
+• <body> Tags: Enclose the visible content of the webpage.

 Root Element

 The root element in HTML is the highest-level element that encapsulates the entire document.
-It acts as the parent container for all other elements, providing a structure and organization to the webpage.
-The purpose of the root element is to define the document type and language, as well as serve as the starting point for the browser to interpret and render the webpage.
+It acts as the parent container for all other elements, providing structure to the webpage.
+The purpose of the root element is to define the document type and language, serving as the starting point for the browser to interpret and render the page.

 Doctype Declaration